hbctraining/publication_perfect/lessons/custom_plot_colors.md

 display.brewer.pal(3, "Dark2")
 ```

-To use this palette in our plots, we need to define it with `brewer.pal()` and save it to a variable called `mypalette`.
+To use this palette in our plots, we need to define it with `brewer.pal()` and we'll save it to a variable called `mypalette`.

 ```r
 # Define a palette